CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 ### PHP Applications

-Due to technical reasons, a PHP application can't be migrated to another zone.
+Because of technical reasons, a PHP application can not be migrated to another zone.
 In this case, you will have to re-create the application.
 When domains will be switched to the old application to the new one, a small downtime may occur.
 404 or 503 errors might happen for a few seconds.

 First, create a new PHP application on your target zone.